Information Literacy: Critically Evaluating Evidence

 24. Second, how you get your data is also important.
 Good data will produce reliable statistical conclusions, but bad data produces statistics that are either meaningless or misleading.
 Economist Charles Wheelan (2013) explains, “If the data are poor, or if the statistical techniques are used improperly, the conclusions can be wildly misleading and even potentially dangerous” (p. xiv).
 For statistics to work properly, you need a "random sample" of the population that you are studying.
 This creates two common problems, both of which can reduce the reliability of statistical results.
 The first problem is the definition used to label and characterize a population (Wheelan, 2013, p.38).
 Who are "smokers," or "Asians," or "youth," or "middle-class housewives," or "non-traditional students"?
-What are the characteristics that all members of this supposedly group share, and what happens if a test subject has only some of those characteristics – in or out?
+What are the characteristics that all members of this supposed group share, and what happens if a test subject has only some of those characteristics – does this subject go in or out?

 25. Answering these simple questions is problematic.
 If I want to study the voting preferences of Asian Americans, who do I study?
 Asian immigrants?
 Only those immigrants who have passed a citizenship test or all of them?
 Documented and undocumented?
 Adult and children?
 What about the daughter of a third-generation Asian man who married an Irish woman?
 What about a second generation son of immigrants from India?
 Even though India is part of south-east Asia, are Indians considered Asians?
 In order to study a phenomenon or group, you need to have strict definitions in order to make sure you are studying only the phenomenon you have identified.
 This can be a very difficult process.